 Choosing a private student loan

 Compare offers from multiple sources like banks, credit unions, and online lenders to find the lowest interest rate.
 Depending on the lender, you may be able to choose a fixed or a variable interest rate.
 A fixed-rate stays the same throughout the life of a loan.
-A variable-rate may start out lower than a fixed rate, but could increase or decrease over time depending on economic conditions.
+A variable rate may start lower than a fixed rate but could increase or decrease over time depending on economic conditions.
 A loan can be a resource to help aid with tuition, but make sure to always do your research, so you are well informed about the risks associated with taking out a loan.

 Make sure to consider any deferment and forbearance offers the lender may offer, as well as repayment options and other important terms.
 You may also have the option to choose your loan term, which means you could pay off your loan at a pace that works for you.

 Coursera has partnered with a private student loan comparison service called Credible to support applicants considering private student loans.
-Credible will give you a quick, accurate overview of your loan options from a number of major private loan providers.
-Credible is not a direct student lender itself; instead, they enable borrowers and co-signers to shop for rates without sharing their information with lenders, thereby preventing follow up from multiple lenders.
+Credible will give you a quick, accurate overview of your loan options from several major private loan providers.
+Credible is not a direct student lender itself; instead, they enable borrowers and co-signers to shop for rates without sharing their information with lenders, thereby preventing follow-up from multiple lenders.